wangpy/PokemonMapWalker/README.md

     - Single-click on the first item in project navigator
   - Make sure Xcode is allowed to control your computer in **Settings** -> **Security & Privacy** -> **Accessibility**.
   - Make sure LocationSimulation project is running on your device and **is run from Xcode**
+  - Try to activate location yourself in Location Simulation project, then switch back to MapWalker app
+    - In Xcode LocationSimulation project window, click **Debug** -> **Simulate Location** -> Select **MapWalker**
+  - Try to delete MapWalker.gpx in LocationSimulation project (click "Remove Reference") and add again.

 License
 ----